-Xerox meets the shifting needs of their business with a cloud-based enviroment
+Xerox meets shifting needs with a cloud-based environment

 Migrating to a cloud-first strategy to suit the needs of the modern day B2B business challenge

 Over the last 20 years Xerox has adapted its offering considerably.
 Having started life inventing the copier, laser printer and Ethernet, Xerox more recently launched its service business helping organisations in the insurance, healthcare, government and retail sectors with their IT and other back office challenges.
 Its key focus at present is print technology with a lot of its work centred around 3D printing and metallic print.

 Xerox’s SMART Centre website was created for salespeople, both internal and external, to access all of the company’s sales content and collateral to help them on their selling journey.
 The site was designed to make the salespersons journey a lot easier and more streamlined and sees up to 7,000 unique visitors per month.

 Xerox has worked with Optimizely for many years using its Ektron Content Management System for its SMART centre website.
 However, the UK&I team saw an opportunity to transform their digital operations over to the cloud.
 This would not only save on server costs in but improve its online experience for colleagues, sales staff and distribution resellers.

 Transforming the printing industry one page at a time

 Xerox migrated to Optimizely’s Digital Experience Platform which provides a cloud-first approach to engagement including high availability and performance, easy connectivity with other cloud services and existing systems, ability to manage spikes in customer demand and a platform that is ready to seamlessly adopt the latest technology updates.
 The new platform helped to adapt the site to the changing needs of the salesperson from previously being a library of downloadable content to a site with more functionality, different types of views and more calls to action.